 - 4.5 In the interests of achieving timely resolution of planning applications, central government sets targets for planning authorities to deal with most planning applications.
-These targets currently are: - Determine 60% of major applications in 13 weeks (or agreed extension of time) - Determine 80% of other applications within 8 weeks (or agreed extension of time)
+These targets currently are: - Determine 60% of major applications in 13 weeks (or agreed extension of time) - Determine 70% of all other applications within 8 weeks (or agreed extension of time)

-- Determine 75% of minor applications within 8 weeks (or agreed extension of time) There are other performance measures for non material minor amendments, prior notification applications and discharge of planning conditions. - 4.6 Applicants can appeal against 'non-determination' if an application is not determined within the above timescales, although in the interest of achieving the best outcomes we will sometimes seek to agree a longer period with applicants.
-If the Council and applicant agree to an extension of time, it must be agreed in writing. - 4.7 A Planning Performance Agreement is a project management tool which can be used for the council and applicants to agree timescales, actions and resources for handling particular planning applications.
+- 4.6 Applicants can appeal against 'non-determination' if an application is not determined within the above timescales, although in the interest of achieving the best outcomes we will sometimes seek to agree a longer period with applicants.
+If the Council and applicant agree to an extension of time, it must be agreed in writing. - 4.7 A Planning Performance Agreement is a project management tool which can be used for the Council and applicants to agree timescales, actions and resources for handling particular planning applications.
 They can be particularly useful for setting out an efficient and transparent process for large or complex applications, for all stakeholders involved. - 4.8 Anyone in the development industry is encouraged to register on the planning database.
-This enables the council to keep potential developers up to date with changes to Winchester's planning system.
+This enables the Council to keep potential developers up to date with changes to Winchester's planning system.
 An Agents' Forum is based around this and the Council holds regular meetings where developers and others involved in the planning process can discuss current planning issues.